-Joseph Nicéphore Niépce invented photography.
+Joseph Nicéphore Niépce invented one of the earliest kinds of photography.

 He called his invention heliography.
 In Latin, helios means sun and graphein means write, so heliography means to write using the sun.